KibromBerihu/MIPsegmentatorV1/README.md

  [![Docker build passing](https://img.shields.io/badge/docker%20build-passing-brightgreen)](https://github.com/KibromBerihu/ai4elife/blob/main/Dockerfile)

 ## *Artificial Intelligence for Efficient Learning-based Image Feature Extraction.*
-Tool for detecting and segmenting lesion in 3D PET images and automated quality control.
-It was trained on lymphoma data including the autopet data.
-First, it autmatically detects and segments lesions areas on the coronal and sagittal maximum intensity projections (MIP) PET images.
-A 3D lesion segmentation reconstruciton algorithm is then developed to get the 3D lesions areas from the two 2D MIP segmentations thanks to the SUV value from the 3D PET images.
+Tool for detecting and segmenting lesions in 3D PET images with automated quality control.
+It was trained on lymphoma data, including the AutoPET data.
+First, it automatically detects and segments lesion areas on the coronal and sagittal maximum intensity projections (MIP) PET images.
+A 3D lesion segmentation reconstruction algorithm is then developed to obtain the 3D lesion from the two 2D MIP segmentations using the SUV values from the 3D PET images.

-If you use this pipeline please cite our [JNM paper](https://doi.org/10.2967/jnumed.121.263501) and the [autopet data](https://doi.org/10.1038/s41597-022-01718-3) paper.
-For the file structure and additional information please refer to the [github code](https://github.com/KibromBerihu/ai4elife).
+If you use this pipeline, please cite our [JNM paper](https://doi.org/10.2967/jnumed.121.263501) and the [autopet data](https://doi.org/10.1038/s41597-022-01718-3) paper.
+For the file structure and additional information, please refer to the [github code](https://github.com/KibromBerihu/ai4elife).
 The input 3D PET image should be in SUV NIFTI format.
-A 3D lesion segmentation on whole-body PET images including automated quality control.
+This tool provides 3D lesion segmentation on whole-body PET images, including automated quality control.

 ## Required input folder structure
 Please provide all data in a single directory.
 The method automatically analyses all given data batch-wise.